List of recurring The Simpsons characters: Jamshed Nahasapeemapetilon

 Jamshed "Jay" Nahasapeemapetilon (voiced by Nancy Cartwright as a child, Utkarsh Ambudkar as a young adult) is Apu's nephew and Sanjay's son.
 His first appearance is in "Homer the Heretic", when he is left in charge of the Kwik-E-Mart alone, he pulls out a gun, scaring Jimbo, Kearney and Dolph.

 In "Much Apu About Something", he is a young adult and is now called "Jay".
 After Sanjay retires, he gives his share of the store to Jay and turns the Kwik-E-Mart into a healthy food market called Quick & Fresh.

 Janey Powell

-Janey Powell (voiced by Pamela Hayden in 1990-2022, Tress MacNeille in "The Burns Cage", Kimberly Brooks in 2022-present) is a classmate and friend of Lisa Simpson.
+Janey Powell (voiced by Pamela Hayden from 1990 to 2020, Maggie Roswell in "Bart the Daredevil", Tress MacNeille in "The Burns Cage", Kimberly Brooks since 2022) is a classmate and friend of Lisa Simpson.
 Janey first appeared in "Moaning Lisa" and is Lisa's closest friend.
 She has been at Lisa's sleepovers, and Lisa is seen watching cartoons at her house on numerous occasions.
 Her description on The Simpsons POG set described her as "Lisa's fair-weather friend".
 Though she is sometimes seen spending time with Lisa, other times she teases her along with the other children.
 She is not portrayed as being nearly as intelligent or nerdy as Lisa.
 Janey may have had a crush on Milhouse Van Houten, who has a crush on Lisa.
-She enjoys reading babysitting books and hates ice cream.
+She enjoys reading, babysitting, books, and she hates ice cream.